Memeplexx/olik/readme-write.md

 // Subtitute one element
 getStore(s => s.todos).replaceWhere(t => t.id === 5).with({ id: 5, text: 'bake cookies', status: 'todo' });

-// Subtitute or appends an element depending on whether or not it can be found. getStore(s => s.todos).upsertWhere(t => t.id === 5).with({ id: 5, text: 'bake cookies', status: 'todo' });
+// Subtitute or append an element depending on whether or not it can be found. getStore(s => s.todos).upsertWhere(t => t.id === 5).with({ id: 5, text: 'bake cookies', status: 'todo' });
 ```